2019 United States elections: State trifectas and redistricting

 In the 2019 elections, Republicans successfully defended their trifecta (unified control of the governorship and the state legislature) in Mississippi, while Democrats defended their trifecta in New Jersey and prevented Republicans from gaining a trifecta in Louisiana.
 Republicans lost their trifecta in Kentucky, while Democrats gained a trifecta in Virginia.
-These state elections will impact the redistricting that will follow the 2020 United States Census, as many states task governors and state legislators with drawing new boundaries for state legislative and Congressional districts.
+These state elections were to impact the redistricting that followed the 2020 United States census, as many states task governors and state legislators with drawing new boundaries for state legislative and congressional districts.

 Ballot measures

 24 binding ballot measures were voted on in seven states.